openhab/openhab-docs/_addons_bindings/zwave/doc/mcohome/mh8fcplus2_0_0.md

 This parameter has the configuration ID ```config_3_2``` and is of type ```INTEGER```.

-### Parameter 4: Upload time interval
+### Parameter 4: Upload time interval regularly

-Upload time interval in seconds
+Upload time interval in seconds (10-65535)
 Base is 1s unit.
 It is suggested to be set above 30s, 0x000A to 0xFFFF Values in the range 10 to 65535 may be set.